httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 {{state}} discusses the impact of using stateful mechanisms in the protocol as ambient authority, and suggests a mitigation.

-{{scheme}} requires support for 'https' URLs, and discourages the use of 'http' URLs, to provide authentication, integrity and confidentiality, as well as mitigate pervasive monitoring attacks.
+{{scheme}} recommends support for 'https' URLs, and discourages the use of 'http' URLs, to provide authentication, integrity and confidentiality, as well as mitigate pervasive monitoring attacks.

 {{browser}} highlights the implications of Web browsers' capabilities on applications that use HTTP.